 You can see why Ginger and Licorice root go hand in hand so well, they are a powerful duo that work in a synergistic fashion.
 The cooling properties of licorice are perfect with the heat of ginger.

 So, now that you know all about the benefits of ginger and licorice, I have some fun functional food drink recipes for you.
-Each of these healing drinks contains one of my favorite roots!

 My Keto Ginger Hot Chocolate recipe unites the superpowers of antioxidant-rich dark chocolate with spicy ginger to create the best hot chocolate recipe.
-This low-carb hot chocolate recipe is important for a number of reasons.

-First, when you’re feeling under the weather, it’s critical to cut back on sugar which can be highly inflammatory.
 Second, antioxidant-rich dark chocolate and decongesting ginger will perk you right up if you have a cold or cough coming on.
 Ginger and chocolate are incredibly magical together.

 Turmeric Tea is one of my favorite hot drinks to sip on.
 The rich golden hue of turmeric brings me so much joy in addition to knowing I am drinking something that is healing for my body.